portals-project/vldb2023demo/shoppingcart.md

 > To execute the demo yourself, check out the instructions in the code directory of this repository: [https://github.com/portals-project/vldb2023demo/tree/main/code](https://github.com/portals-project/vldb2023demo/tree/main/code).

 > **Note**
-> To executable code for this demo can be found in the code directory of this repository: [https://github.com/portals-project/vldb2023demo/tree/main/code](https://github.com/portals-project/vldb2023demo/tree/main/code).
+> The full executable code for this demo can be found in the code directory of this repository: [https://github.com/portals-project/vldb2023demo/tree/main/code](https://github.com/portals-project/vldb2023demo/tree/main/code).

+## Demo Overview

 #### The Inventory Task and Workflow